facebookarchive/caffe2/index.md

             <div class="landing-col-md-2 box how">
                 <a class="iconImages" href="/docs/getting-started.html"><img src="./static/images/landing-stack.png"></a>
                 <h4>HOW DO YOU USE IT?</h4>
                 <p>Try out our quickstart tutorials or jump in and start developing.
 Caffe2 comes with Python & C++ APIs so you can prototype now, easily optimize later.
 Use cloud services, Docker, or install on Mac, Windows, or Ubuntu.
-It integrates with Visual Studio, Android Studio, and XCode for mobile development.</p>
+It integrates with Visual Studio, Android Studio, and Xcode for mobile development.</p>
             </div>
         </div>
     </div>